falrabadi/examples/CONTRIBUTING.md

 more commits that address the issues.
 When you push these new commits to your forked, GitHub should update pull request automatically.

+### Troubleshooting

+#### Already made a commit on master branch

+And this commit should not be included in the repository.

+What you can do is to

+1. Create a new branch at your latest commit on master branch.
+2. On master branch run `git reset --hard <commit-id>`.
+For HW9 of Spring 2020-2021, you can replace the `commit-id>` with `ae4b482b6eba0d7083fef272f3c3e6eaa335b2c1`.
+For other cases, replace `<commit-id>` with an appropriate one.
+3. Retrieve and merge new commits to your forked master branch (as described earlier).

 ## Technological stack

 Currently, the only CI/CD system that is used is netlify.
 It is used to deploy doxygen documentation to https://ou-cs3560-examples.netlify.app/.